oktadev/okta-blog/_source/_posts/2023-01-23-keycloak-kubernetes-prod.md

 ### Run Kubernetes generator

 Now let's generate the Kubernetes Yaml descriptors using JHipster.
-During the process, the generator will prompt for a FQDN (Fully qualified domain name) for the Ingress services, so let's first create a public IP on Google Cloud.
+During the process, the generator will prompt for an FQDN (Fully qualified domain name) for the Ingress services, so let's first create a public IP on Google Cloud.
 With the help of [nip.io](nip.io), if you set <public-ip>.nip.io as your FQDN, you can test the deployment without having to purchase a real domain.

 Google Cloud provides a [free tier](https://cloud.google.com/free) of their services that grants you $300 in free credits if you are a new user.

 After you sign up, install [`gcloud` CLI](https://cloud.google.com/sdk/docs/install).
 When you reach the end of the process, the last step is to run `gcloud init` and set up authorization for the tool.
-Also install the [Kubectl authentication plugin](https://cloud.google.com/blog/products/containers-kubernetes/kubectl-auth-changes-in-gke).
+Also, install the [Kubectl authentication plugin](https://cloud.google.com/blog/products/containers-kubernetes/kubectl-auth-changes-in-gke).

 ```shell
 gcloud compute addresses create gateway-ip --global
 ```
-**Note**: The name for public IP must the gateway or monolith application base name, you can find it in the JDL.
+**Note**: The name for public IP must be the gateway or monolith application base name, you can find it in the JDL.

 ```
 application {